-Est. Substantial Completion Date: Winter 2021
+Est. Substantial Completion Date: Fall 2022

 The McCormack Building, located at 1 Ashburton Place, Boston, MA continues to serve as the Commonwealth’s flagship office building in the Boston area since it opened in 1976.
 Currently, McCormack houses a multitude of agencies of the Commonwealth including headquarter functions, supporting divisions and departments, as well as a cafeteria, public meeting spaces, a child care center.
 Strategically located in the heart of the Commonwealth State Building Complex on Beacon Hill, the building is well connected by both local and regional transit.

 The 23-story structure was built above a 4-story underground garage completed in 1973.
 The structure of the McCormack Building is a steel moment frame with a typical floor height of 12’-6”.
 The core of the building contains restrooms, service distribution, elevators, and exit stairs.
 The main mechanical equipment is on Level 7 and 22.
 With a total gross area of 900,000 SF (+/-), the building provides a usable office space of 468,000 SF, and 463 parking spaces.
 The building houses approximately 2,500 state employees including temporary contractors, spread over 33 agencies, and welcomes and serves an additional 1000 visitors daily.

 Per McCormack Comprehensive Facilities Plan (CFP, Sept 2018) recommendation, the McCormack building upgrades are planned in two phases: Immediate Needs and Capital Projects.
 Immediate Needs are primarily comprised of critical repairs and Capital Projects are recommended to ensure the long-term functioning of the McCormack Building through the next 50 years.